netroby/jdk-deb-maker/readme.md

 #JDK deb maker

-This is a tool to make JDK deb package from official Oracle JDK binary package
+This is a tool to make JDK deb package from official Oracle JDK binary package.
+The latest Oracle JDK 8 was JDK 8u51

 ## Requirement